-Five key primary takeaways: Joe Biden is Democrats’ antidote
+5 primary takeaways: Joe Biden is Democrats’ antidote

 The former vice president has put together broad coalitions of Democratic primary voters: African Americans, white college-educated suburbanites, city dwellers of all demographics, rural and small-town voters who haven’t yet defected to Republicans (or who might be returning from the GOP).

 Certainly, it may be as much about President Donald Trump as anything else — Biden’s “electability” case coming to fruition.
 But Biden’s read on the electorate shouldn’t be discounted.
-During a primary campaign whose narrative was dominated by Bernie Sanders and other candidates’ ideological push for a progressive national makeover, Biden held to his core belief that 2020 was most fundamentally about re-establishing a sense of normalcy, then moving forward, “results,” not “”revolution.”
+During a primary campaign whose narrative was dominated by Bernie Sanders and other candidates’ ideological push for a progressive national makeover, Biden held to his core belief that 2020 was most fundamentally about re-establishing a sense of normalcy, then moving forward, “results,” not “revolution.”

-Sanders has done much in the last five years to drive the conversation in the Democratic Party.
-But Tuesday offered the latest evidence that Biden is who and what more Democrats actually want in the Oval Office.
+Biden noted in a brief address, livestreamed late Tuesday, that Sanders and his supporters “have shifted the fundamental conversation in this country” with the Vermont senator’s two presidential campaigns.
+But the primary results offered the latest evidence that Biden is who and what more Democrats actually want in the Oval Office.

 SANDERS’ SINKING FEELING